forsyde/IDeSyDe/docs/usage/index.md

 For the case studies where *we know* there should be identifications.
 This is simply the orchestrator being fault tolerant and skipping problematic modules whenever possible.
-Therefore, make sure that `java` is available in your machine and that it indeed 11 or higher.
+Therefore, make sure that `java` is available in your machine and that it indeed 17 or higher.
 You can check this with:

     > java -version
-    openjdk version "11.0.11" 2021-04-20
+    openjdk version "17.xxx" 2021-04-20
-    OpenJDK Runtime Environment GraalVM CE 21.1.0 (build 11.0.11+8-jvmci-21.1-b05) OpenJDK 64-Bit Server VM GraalVM CE 21.1.0 (build 11.0.11+8-jvmci-21.1-b05, mixed mode, sharing)
+    ...

 If you plan to run the simulink example, you must also have `matlab` callable in your PATH.
 This is typically done automatically by the MATLAB installer on Windows, and there is good chance you know how to do it this already if you are running from Linux.